 Though the words “shareholder” and “stakeholder” are sometimes used interchangeably in conversations about investing, there are important distinctions between the two.

-Both shareholders and stakeholders may have a vital interest in how a company is run.
-But the perspective, priorities, and rights of someone who owns shares of stock in a business can be very different from those of a person who has a different kind of stake in the company’s operations—as an employee, community member, or through some other connection.
+Both may have a vital interest in how a company is run.
+But the perspective, priorities, and rights of someone who owns shares of stock in a business can be very different from those of a person who has a stake in the company’s operations as an employee, community member, or through some other connection.

-The shareholder vs. stakeholder debate continues to evolve as the push for good corporate citizenship and social responsibility gains momentum both nationally and globally.
-Here’s a look at what’s involved and the differences between a shareholder and a stakeholder.
+Analysts and academics are split on whether a company has a greater responsibility to stakeholders vs. shareholders when doing business.
+The shareholder vs. stakeholder debate continues to evolve as the push for good corporate citizenship and social responsibility gains momentum nationally and globally.

 What Is a Shareholder?

-A shareholder is a person or organization that is invested in a public company: They own one or more shares of stock in the business and have an interest in how its success or failure might affect the value of their investment.
+A shareholder, also known as a stockholder, is a person or organization that invests in a public company.
+They own one or more shares of stock in the business and thus have an interest in how its success or failure might affect the value of their investment.

-Individual shareholders might buy stock with a plan to hold on to the investment for the long term as part of an overall portfolio strategy.
-Or they might plan to sell within a few weeks or months, hoping to make a quick profit on their purchase.
+So why become a shareholder or stockholder?
+Individual shareholders might buy stock intending to hold on to the investment for the long term as part of an overall portfolio strategy.
+Or they might plan to sell within a few days, weeks or months, hoping to make a quick profit in the bargain.

-The rights and privileges of shareholders also may vary, depending on the company and the type of investment they make.
-Owners of common stock, for example, have voting rights, which can give them a say in electing board members and in some corporate policy decisions.
+The rights and privileges of shareholders may also vary, depending on the company and the type of investment they make.
+Owners of common stock, for example, have shareholder voting rights, which can give them a say in electing board members and in some corporate policy decisions.

-Preferred shareholders don’t have voting rights, but they do have priority when it comes to receiving dividend payments, and they’re more likely to get some money back if a company goes belly up.
+Preferred shareholders don’t have voting rights, but they do have priority when it comes to receiving dividend payments.
+They’re also more likely to get some money back if a company goes belly-up, as they take priority over common stockholders.

-Either way, that investment is liquid: Stockholders can sell some or all of their shares in a company and get out at any time.
-And either way, shareholders’ main goal is usually to get the most for the money they’ve invested in the company.
+Either way, their investment in the company is liquid.
+Stockholders can sell some or all of their shares in a company and get out at any time.

 What Is a Stakeholder?

-OK, here’s where things might get a little confusing.
-Shareholders are stakeholders—they have a stake in the company’s profitability, and in that context, they care about its financial performance and its reputation.
+Shareholders are technically stakeholders — since they have a stake in the company’s profitability.
+In that context, they care about its financial performance and its reputation.
 But not all stakeholders are shareholders.

-There are other stakeholders—people and organizations that don’t necessarily own a single share of stock in a company—that still may be affected by how the business operates.
-They might be vendors who supply the business with goods or services.
-They might be employees who depend on the steady wages and benefits they receive.
+There are other stakeholders — people and organizations that don’t necessarily own a single share of stock in a company — that still may be affected by how the business operates.
+For instance, stakeholders might be vendors who supply the business with goods or services.
+Or they might be employees who depend on the steady wages and benefits they receive.

-They might be bondholders who’ve purchased company debt with the expectation that they’ll receive interest payments as promised.
-Or they might be community members who rely on the revenue the business brings to their city or town, or who are concerned about the environmental impact (good or bad) they’ll see over time.
+Stakeholders can also be bondholders who’ve purchased company debt with the expectation that they’ll receive interest payments as promised.
+Or they may be community members who rely on the revenue the business brings to their city or town, or who are concerned about the environmental impact (good or bad) they’ll see over time.

-One of the key differences between these stakeholders and company shareholders is that stakeholders may not have the option of severing their ties and moving on quickly if they’re unhappy with how the business is doing.
-And they don’t have voting rights, so they don’t have the same opportunity to influence corporate policy that shareholders do.
+One of the key differences between these stakeholders vs. shareholders is that stakeholders may not have the option of severing their ties and moving on quickly if they’re unhappy with how the business is doing.
+In other words, they can’t cash out of their investment by selling off shares.
+Nor do they have voting rights, so they don’t have the same opportunity to influence corporate policy that shareholders do.

 Stakeholders do, however, have an interest in how the company operates and if it succeeds long term.
-Their livelihood and lifestyle may depend on it.
+In fact, their livelihood and lifestyle may depend on it.

-Though both shareholders and stakeholders have an interest in how a company operates, they can sometimes have conflicting perspectives about what success looks like.
+While both shareholders and stakeholders have an interest in how a company operates, they can sometimes have conflicting perspectives about what success looks like.
+That’s why it’s important to understand the lens through which a company is viewed by a shareholder vs. stakeholder.

-These differing perspectives are often referred to as “shareholder theory” and “stakeholder theory.”
+These differing perspectives between shareholders vs. stakeholders are often referred to as “shareholder theory” and “stakeholder theory.”

 What Is Shareholder Theory?